-The UF Health Science Center is a world leader in interdisciplinary research, generating 52% of UF's total research awards.
-Apart from the flurry of research activities in the HSC colleges, six major health-related research centers and institutes are designed to create synergies and collaborative research opportunities.
+The UF Health Science Center is a world leader in interdisciplinary research, generating more than 50 percent of UF's total research awards.
+Apart from the flurry of research activities in the HSC colleges, nine major health-related research centers and institutes are designed to create synergies and collaborative research opportunities.
 Research activities at the HSC reflect a depth of purpose by focusing on the translational nature of biomedical research following the continuum from fundamental research to clinical research to patient care.

 The McKnight Brain Institute (MBI) of the University of Florida is one of the nation's most comprehensive and technologically advanced centers devoted to neuroscience.

 Combining the talents of over 300 faculty members from diverse departments and colleges at the University of Florida, nationally, and abroad, the MBI serves as a multidisciplinary but highly interactive research facility focusing on the nervous system and developing clinical treatments for its diseases.

 The UF Clinical and Translational Science Institute seeks to improve human health by transforming our ability to do science.
 The UF CTSI provides clinical, laboratory and consulting services to investigators, training opportunities throughout the academic health enterprise, and provides new opportunities to engage Florida’s citizens in better health and healthcare.
 One of 60 such institutes supported by the National Institutes of Health at leading universities across the country, the UF CTSI creates new opportunities for translating basic research into clinically relevant knowledge and then further translating that knowledge into improved practice across the state and nation.

 The University of Florida Genetics Institute offers a cohesive and unified systems biology program for the entire campus, devoted to fostering inter-disciplinary collaborations in research, education, patient care, and public health in the field of genetics.